 One way to express grief in times like this is to lament.
 In Psalms, God has given us many examples of lament.
 It is OK to tell Him what we feel – He already knows our thoughts and won’t turn us away.

-I’ve spent some time this week pouring out my heart to God – the disappointment and sadness, and how scary it was to watch our son’s reaction.
+I’ve spent some time this week in prayer, pouring out my heart to God – the disappointment and sadness, and how scary it was to watch our son’s reaction.
 It feels strange – but pretending I don’t feel these things makes my prayers fake and prevents me from feeling His comfort and peace.
 There is peace in finally letting those emotions out.
 Emotions give insight into our hearts and as we give them to God, He gives us a bigger perspective of our situation.

 Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.Matthew 11:28-30